IntelliTect/Coalesce/docs/pages/stacks/vue/overview.rst

 The Vue stack for Coalesce is based on a four-layer hierarchy of generated code.
 From the bottom, these layers are:

 :ref:`Metadata <VueMetadata>`
-    The metadata layer, generated as `metadata.g.ts`, contains a minimal set of data to represent your data model on the front-end.
+    The metadata layer, generated as `metadata.g.ts`, contains a minimal set of metadata to represent your data model on the front-end.
 Because Vue applications are typically statically compiled, it is necessary for the frontend code to have a representation of your data model as an analog to the :csharp:`ReflectionRepository` available at runtime to Knockout apps that utilize `.cshtml` files.

     :ref:`Read more about the Metadata layer <VueMetadata>`